-Skill Design and manufacture activity Max marks TOTAL: 3 marks are allocated to analysing a brief.
-Judgements should be made on the candidate's ability to analyse the brief and the pre-populated research, and incorporate the findings into a specification.
-1 mark 2 marks 3 marks Analysing a brief Incorporating information drawn from the research findings into a specification limited specification specification contains only points taken from the brief adequate specification specification contains adequate points gained from the given research detailed specification specification contains a range of points gained from the given research Further information for assessing 'Analysing a brief'
+Skill Design and manufacture Max marks TOTAL: 8 marks are allocated to analysing a brief.
+Judgements should be made on the candidate's ability to carry out appropriate research and incorporate the findings into a specification. activity 1-2 marks 3-4 marks 5 marks Analysing Carrying out 5 limited research adequate research effective research a brief research few appropriate issues researched adequate range of issues researched effective range of appropriate issues researched limited use of research techniques adequate use of research techniques effective use of research techniques 1 mark 2 marks 3 marks Incorporating research findings into a specification 3 limited specification adequate specification detailed specification specification contains only points taken from the brief specification contains adequate points gained from research specification contains a range of points gained from research

+Further information for assessing 'Analysing a brief'

-- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Specification points that are drawn only from the brief will achieve a maximum of 1 mark. - Specification points that are based purely on the candidate's personal opinion should not be awarded marks.
+- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Research should generate information which is suitable for a specification. - Research that generates generic information is not valid and should not be awarded marks. - Research techniques must be appropriate to the information being gathered. - Specification points that are drawn only from the brief will achieve a maximum of 1 mark. - Specification points that are based purely on the candidate's personal opinion should not be awarded marks.

-manufacture Max marks TOTAL: 9 marks are allocated to generating ideas.
-Judgements should be made on the candidate's ability to generate a range of creative ideas addressing a given design task. activity 1-3 marks 4-6 marks 7-9 marks Generating ideas Generating ideas 9 limited skill in idea generation adequate skill in idea generation effective skill in idea generation ideas often not aimed at the specification ideas generally aimed at specification ideas are clearly aimed at the specification limited range of ideas adequate range of ideas effective range of ideas ideas show little creativity ideas show adequate ideas show creativity ideas show few differences between them creativityideas show some differences between them ideas show clear differences between them
+Skill Design and manufacture Max marks TOTAL: 9 marks are allocated to generating ideas.
+Judgements should be made on the candidate's ability to generate a range of creative ideas addressing a given design task. activity 1-3 marks 4-6 marks 7-9 marks Generating ideas Generating ideas 9 limited skill in idea generation adequate skill in idea generation effective skill in idea generation ideas often not aimed at the specification ideas generally aimed at specification ideas are clearly aimed at the specification limited range of ideas adequate range of ideas effective range of ideas • ideas show little creativity ideas show adequate ideas show creativity ideas show few differences between them creativity ideas show some differences between them ideas show clear differences between them 1 Further information for as ssessing 'Generating ideas'